Last Updated on July 2, 2026 by Daniel Globe

 | Market visibility | Raised public perception | Industry precedent |

-You see how the listing let Sheraton trade stock for capital, which improved flexibility without relying on closed ownership.
+The listing let Sheraton trade stock for capital, improving flexibility without relying on closed ownership.
 That structure aligned with a liberation-minded aim: widen participation, reduce constraints, and let markets validate performance.
 The result wasn’t just funding; it reshaped expectations across hospitality.

 Market Expansion Benefits